danibyay/k8s-kk-engineer-labs/time-check-exercise/instructions.md

 while is not a correct command to start the script with.

+Configmap values must be string, not a number (add quotes around the 12)

 I need to use the correct shebang which is /bin/bash instead of bash and I had a missing semicolon when I had that, do not change two things at a time, go one by one

 ## Tip top top tip